Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Surrounded by the most dramatic, snow-capped peaks and immense glaciers of Canada’s Rocky Mountains, Banff’s lakes offer a wealth of activities, whether you’re battling the crowds in summer or looking for things to do in Banff in winter.
 Combine these with some of the remoter lakes in Jasper National Park to the north and Waterton Lakes National Park to the south and you’ll have all the makings of an unforgettable Canadian Rocky Mountains road trip.

-In this article, I’ve narrowed it down to the 15 best lakes in Banff that are easily reached.
+In this article, I’ve narrowed it down to the 15 best lakes in Banff that are easily reached, even if you’re traveling to Banff with kids.
 This means you can either drive right to them (many are right beside the main highway) or access them on a short walk.

 I’ve also included a few gems that only require a hike of two hours or less and can be done with kids.
 To find out how to fit the best of these lakes into a short visit, consult my recommended Banff itinerary.